neondatabase/website/content/docs/guides/deno.md

 To check the health of the deployment or modify settings, navigate to the [Project Overview](https://dash.deno.com/account/projects) page and select your project from the **Projects** list.

-### Deploying using Github
+### Deploying using GitHub

-When deploying a more complex Deno application, with custom build steps, you can use Deno's Github integration.
+When deploying a more complex Deno application, with custom build steps, you can use Deno's GitHub integration.
 The integration lets you link a Deno Deploy project to a GitHub repository.
 For more information, see [Deploying with GitHub](https://docs.deno.com/deploy/manual/how-to-deploy).

 ## Removing the example application and Neon project